GauravBorade/diabetes_prediction/README.md

 # Content
 (Ref: https://www.kaggle.com/uciml/pima-indians-diabetes-database/data)

-The datasets consists of several medical predictor variables and one target variable, Outcome.
-Predictor variables includes the number of pregnancies the patient  had, their BMI, insulin level, age, and so on.
+The datasets consist of several medical predictor variables and one target variable, Outcome.
+Predictor variables include the number of pregnancies the patient had, their BMI, insulin level, age, and so on.

-Details of colum name are mentioned below
+Details of column name are mentioned below

 Pregnancies: Number of times pregnant

 Glucose: Plasma glucose concentration a 2 hours in an oral glucose tolerance test

-BloodPressure: Diastolic blood pressure (mm Hg)
+blood pressure: Diastolic blood pressure (mm Hg)

-SkinThickness: Triceps skin fold thickness (mm)
+skin thickness: Triceps skin fold thickness (mm)

 Insulin: 2-Hour serum insulin (mu U/ml)